Gibbie03/DeFiJerusalem/replit.md

 - **Result**: Button response times reduced from 30+ seconds to < 2 seconds, achieving CoinMarketCap-level responsiveness

 ### Feature Specifications
-- **Protocol Discovery & Display**: Fetches protocols from DeFiLlama, displays them in a sortable, filterable table by TVL or Security Score.
+- **Protocol Discovery & Display**: Fetches protocols from DeFiLlama, displays them in a sortable, filterable table by TVL, Volume, or Security Score.
 Includes category and chain filtering.
+- **Volume-Based Ranking**: Protocols can be sorted by estimated 24h trading volume.
+Since DeFiLlama's `/protocols` endpoint doesn't provide volume data, estimates are calculated using TVL × category-specific turnover rates (DEX: 30%, Lending: 5%, Bridge: 20%, Other: 10%) with activity adjustments based on 24h price change.
+A hover tooltip clarifies the estimated nature of volume data.
 - **Security Analysis**: Conducts detailed security scans based on contract age, audit status, team transparency, and liquidity.
 Detects wallet drainers, typosquatting, and known scam phrases.
 - **3-Tier Audit System**: Integrates audit data from DeFiLlama (count, notes, links) and allows for manual audit entries.
 - **Blacklisting**: Automatically flags and blacklists protocols with critical security scores (≥80 points), with a dedicated Blacklist page showing detailed threats and reasons.